Sandy Creek High School: SCHS football history

 Sandy Creek is the first Fayette County football team to win a Georgia state championship.

 In 2003 and 2004, the Patriot football program boasted two perfect 10–0 regular season records and trips to the AAAA State Playoffs, including 24 straight regular season victories.
 They also had a perfect regular season in 2008.

 Sandy Creek won back-to-back state titles in two different divisions.
 They won a AAAA state title in 2009 and a AAA title in 2010.

 SCHS football coaching

 Brett Garvin currently holds the head coaching position for the Sandy Creek Patriots football program.

 Previous head coaches at SCHS include Rodney Walker and his son Chip Walker.

 Sandy Creek had five straight regional championships in the 2008 through 2012 seasons.

 Sandy Creek won the school's first state championship on December 11, 2009.

 Basketball

 The Sandy Creek basketball team made it to the Final Four in 2005 and 2018.

 SCHS retired the jersey of #23 L.T.
 Lockett, class of 2001, one of the most prolific scorers in Georgia high school history.
 D-I basketball players include John Beckett (Georgia State University), L.T.
 Lockett (Middle TN State University), #34 Aaron B. Caruthers (University of North Florida), class of 2005.

+In 2025, SCHS retired the jersey of #10 Jabari Smith Jr., class of 2021.
+He was the 3rd overall pick in the 2022 NBA Draft by the Houston Rockets.
+A consensus 5-star recruit, McDonald’s All American, USA basketball alum, and Gatorade Player of the year (Georgia).
+He is recognized as the best basketball player to graduate from Sandy Creek.